 - 5.1.1.1.
 Overall Champion: The competitor who gains the highest total number of combined points in Programmes 1 to 4 (provided at least Programmes 1 and 2 are completed), regardless of gender. - 5.1.1.2.
 Overall Champion in the men and women classes: The male competitor and female competitor who gains the highest total number of combined points in Programmes 1 to 4 (provided at least Programmes 1 and 2 are completed). - 5.1.1.3.
-Champion Team: The team with the highest total number of combined points in Programmes 1 to 4 (provided at least Programmes 1 and 2 are completed), taking into account the three highest individual scores in that team, regardless of gender. - 5.1.1.4.
-Men's Champion Team: The men's team with the highest total number of combined points in Programmes 1 to 4 (provided at least Programmes 1 and 2 are completed), taking into account the three highest individual scores in that team (or two if rule 1.2.4.1.a)iii) is in force), provided that there are at least 3 men's teams with at least 2 competitors each. - 5.1.1.5.
+Champion Team: The team with the highest total number of combined points in Programmes 1 to 4 (provided at least Programmes 1 and 2 are completed), taking into account the three highest individual scores in that team, regardless of gender (or the two highest individual scores in that team in the event that fewer than 3 teams comprised of 3 or more pilots compete). - 5.1.1.4.
+Men's Champion Team: The men's team with the highest total number of combined points in Programmes 1 to 4 (provided at least Programmes 1 and 2 are completed), taking into account the three highest individual scores in that team (or two if rule 1.2.6.1.a)iii) is in force), provided that there are at least 3 men's teams with at least 2 competitors each. - 5.1.1.5.
 Women's Champion Team: The women's team with the highest total number of combined points in Programmes 1 to 4 (provided at least Programmes 1 and 2 are completed), taking into account the three highest individual scores in that team (or two if rule 1.2.6.1.a)iii) is in force), provided that there are at least 3 women's teams with at least 2 competitors each. - 5.1.1.6.
 Champions in the Final Freestyle Programme: The male competitor and female competitor who gain the highest number of points each in Programme 5.